openfl/OpenFLDevelopersGuide/filtering-display-objects/creating-and-applying-filters.md

 When you apply filter effects to a display object, you apply them through the filters property.
 The filters property of a display object is an Array instance, whose elements are the filter objects applied to the display object.
 To apply a single filter to a display object, create the filter instance, add it to an Array instance, and assign that Array object to the display object’s filters property:

-import flash.display.Bitmap; import flash.display.BitmapData;
+import openfl.display.Bitmap; import openfl.display.BitmapData;

-import flash.filters.DropShadowFilter;
+import openfl.filters.DropShadowFilter;

 // Create a bitmapData object and render it to screen